jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Ants closely resemble human manners:  When they wake, they stretch <!-- FUNFACT --> Fun fact: The symbol on the pound key (#) is called an octothorpe..   appear to yawn in a human manner before taking up the tasks of the day.
+⚡<!-- FUNFACT --> Fun fact: The amount of computer Memory required to run WordPerfect for Win95 is 8 times the amount needed aboard the space shuttle.

 </div>